s00d/bun-vite-boilerplate/README.md

    ```

    This will:
-- Build the project using `vite.config.prod.ts`
+- Build the project using `vite.config.ts`
 - Render all configured routes to HTML
 - Save files to `dist/static`